-- muscle imbalance about the knee joint
+- Muscle imbalance about the knee joint

-- muscle weakness
+- Muscle weakness

-- altered biomechanics of the hip, knee, foot
+- Altered biomechanics of the hip, knee, foot

 What do I feel?

-- Tenderness on undersurface of knee cap
+- Tenderness on under the surface of the kneecap

-- Swelling, creaky knees
+- Creaky knees

 What can I do?

-- Reduce and/or modify activity
+- Reduction and/or modification of activity

 - RICE (Rest, Ice, Compression and Elevation)